TheShermanTanker/rpython/rpython/doc/faq.rst

 that a program will manipulate by doing a static analysis.
 It should be clear if you are familiar with Python, but if in doubt see [BRETT]_.

-If you want a fast Python program, please use the PyPy :doc:`JIT <jit/index>` instead.

 ..
 [BRETT] Brett Cannon,
            Localized Type Inference of Atomic Types in Python, http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.90.3231